What is Customer Satisfaction?

 “Satisfied customer is the best source of advertisement” – Quote by G.S.
 Alag

-Reasons Why Customer Satisfaction is Important
+Why is Customer Satisfaction Important

 Many organizations face a dilemma that even after spending much money, time and effort, they experience slipping out customers.
 Applying a customer satisfaction survey will help in understanding the situation well.
 Below mentioned are some reasons why customer satisfaction is important:

-Differentiates one brand from another.
 Being a customer when you have decided to by a television, you have made extensive research on the internet and noted down all the features you want in your television set.
 After thorough research, you have planned to buy product ‘A’ and excitedly tell your friend about the product.
 Things change when your friend recommends you product ‘B’ as he himself has used it and is satisfied with its performance.
 Now you will end up in buying product ‘B’ because it is offering customer satisfaction which has helped the brand to stand out from others.

-Even your loyal customers can leave: Customer loyalty is earned by organizations; however, if your product does not deliver their needs, even the most loyal customer will exit from your customer base.
+Customer loyalty is earned by organizations; however, if your product does not deliver their needs, even the most loyal customer will exit from your customer base.
 Customers have many choices and what you lose can be gained by others.
 To make customers remain loyal, customer satisfaction is very important and an issue in this aspect should be addressed immediately.

-Happy customers will return: Happy customers can create a buzz and word of mouth marketing for the product or service and also keep on coming back to the brand despite many other options being offered.
+Happy customers can create a buzz and word of mouth marketing for the product or service and also keep on coming back to the brand despite many other options being offered.
 Customer satisfaction increases the revenue of the business as their opinion can impact the brand value.
 Happy customers will never go for your competitor’s brand.

-Positive branding is possible through customer satisfaction: Customer satisfaction is important when planning marketing strategies especially when it comes to branding.
+Customer satisfaction is important when planning marketing strategies especially when it comes to branding.
 Social platform has a very important role within branding activities and any unsatisfied customer can post a negative remark which can be viewed by millions of people.
 This can damage the brand image.
 Organizations should assure that customers have a positive experience with their brand.

 How You can Achieve Customer Satisfaction